Of the Universe, Gods,

 Thanks to the astronomers, the trajectory of attackers will be usually known.
 Thus, the defender enjoys a considerable advantage.

-In this, as in all interstellar wars known to the Imperium, any offensive action will carry considerable risk.
+In this, as in all interstellar wars known to the Politismos, any offensive action will carry considerable risk.
 Fortified frontiers tend to stagnate for decades to come, hardening over time with layers and layers of rigid defenses.

 And so, for as much as the Nuzirrim’s strike was anticipated, it would only be worth to the Imperial Realm to hold out and weather the storm, rather than trying to act and strike preemptively.